mohamedeliwa/basic_user_management/README.md

 ## API Documentation

+> For more detailed api documentaion visit the OpenAPI swagger page. <br />
+> You will find details about each endpoint how to call it and about the data schemas it accepts.

 - `GET /api` : public swagger OpenAPI page.
 - `GET /healthz` : protected endpoint to check database connection health.
 - `POST /auth/login` : public endpoint for users login using email and password.